Djones106/fire-water-wind-earth-game/README.md

 # Fire Blaster

- In this pygame you will blast a fire ball at the Dark Knights.
+ In this pygame you will blast a fireballs at the Dark Knights.
 If they get to close its Game Over.

 Icon attribute <div>Icons made by <a href="https://www.flaticon.com/authors/eucalyp" title="Eucalyp">Eucalyp</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>